-- Standard Work Clothing All employees at active construction projects are expected to wear shirts with sleeves.
+- Standard Work Clothing All employees at active construction projects are expected to wear shirts with minimum 4" sleeves.
 Generally, long pants are required, however, for certain projects and types of work, shorts may be acceptable and will be determined on a case-by-case basis.
 All work clothing and PPE shall be in good condition. - Head Protection Hard hats will be worn on all projects where there is a danger of a head injury from impact, from falling or flying objects, or from electrical shocks or burns.
-Hard hats will be worn when required by the client.
-An operator or driver inside the cab of a vehicle is not required to wear a hard hat. - Eye Protection Safety glasses shall be worn on all projects at all times.
+Hard hats will be worn as the project requires.
+An operator or driver inside the cab of a vehicle is not required to wear a hard hat. - Eye Protection Safety glasses shall be worn when performing tasks where flying debrisis produced.
+Such activities include, but are not limited to chipping, grinding, welding, and the use of a chain saw.
 Prescription safety glasses shall have side shields. - Face Protection A face shield will be worn when performing tasks where flying debris is produced.
-Such activities include, but are not limited to chipping, grinding, welding, and the use of a chain saw. - Foot Protection Safety-toe work boots, maintained in good condition, shall be the minimum acceptable foot protection on all jobs.
-Steel shank boots are required for work at landfill projects, at building projects where there is a possibility of stepping on nails, and are recommended on all projects. - Hand Protection Gloves will be worn whenever practical to protect hands from cold, cuts, scratches, heat or abrasions when handling materials.
-The company will provide hand protection for unusual working conditions, such as chemical exposure, welding or jack hammering. - Hearing Protection Hearing protection (either earplugs or ear muffs) shall be worn when noise exposure is equal to or exceeds an 8-hour time-weighted average sound level (TWA) of 85 decibel (dBA).
-Earplugs or earmuffs are available to all employees for voluntary use. - High Visibility Clothing Workers are required to wear high visibility clothing when working in the vicinity of moving equipment and/or trucks. - Barricade Tape If any hazard exists, (overhead, housekeeping, etc.), barricade tape must be utilized.
+Such activities include, but are not limited to chipping, grinding, welding, and the use of a chain saw. - Foot Protection Safety-toe footwear, maintained in good condition, shall be the minimum acceptable foot protection on all jobs. - Hand Protection Gloves will be worn whenever practical to protect hands from cold, cuts, scratches, heat or abrasions when handling materials.
+The company will provide hand protection for unusual working conditions, such as hazardous materials, chemical exposure, welding or jack hammering.

+- Hearing Protection Hearing protection (either earplugs or ear muffs) shall be worn when noise exposure is equal to or exceeds an 8-hour time-weighted average sound level (TWA) of 85 decibel (dBA).
+Equivalent is not being able to maintain a normal conversation.
+Earplugs or earmuffs are available to all employees for voluntary use. - High Visibility Clothing Workers are required to wear high visibility clothing when working in the vicinity of moving heavy equipment and when there are perceived hazards such as but not limited to blind spots and heavy traffic. - Barricade Tape If any hazard exists, (overhead, housekeeping, etc.), barricade tape must be utilized.
 Yellow barricade tape means there is a hazard past the tape, but you may enter the area using extreme caution.
 Red barricade tape means there is a severe hazard that could serious harm and no admittance is allowed. - Other: Earbuds The use of only one earbud is allowed in the active work area and only in locations where the work task being performed is not considered hazardous.
-Music shall be played at a reasonable volume. - Employee Supplied/Owned PPE Where employees provide their own protective equipment, the employer must assure its adequacy, including proper maintenance, and sanitation of such equipment.
+Music shall be played at a reasonable volume. - Employee Supplied/Owned PPE Where employees provide their own protective equipment, the employer and employee must assure its adequacy, including proper maintenance, and sanitation of such equipment.